bclover/real-world-functional-programming-book/gitbook/part1/error_quest.md

 This is a common pattern solved in other languages.
 In Go, it's built INTO the language.
 In Go, you can return multiple values.
 This has made it a convention to return errors as the last argument, and check them in a procedural style before continuing.

+This function attempts to parse a JSON String.
+It returns `parsed`, the parsed JSON Object, and `err`, the error if it failed:

 ```go
 func safeParseJSON(jsonString string) (object, error) {
     defer func() {